davidsun0/jclass/README.md

 jclass makes it easy to build Java class files in Common Lisp, making it easy to develop low level code for the JVM.

+## Portability

+jclass should work conforming Common Lisps with the following features:

+- Unicode support requires that CHAR-CODE return the Unicode code point

+Incompatibility with an implementation that has these features should be considered a bug.
+Please report any issues.

 ## Current Status

 jclass is in its early stages of development.
 The API is unlikely to change